 This guide focusses on the Dedicated Server setup, as it’s the only one where Photon-to-Unisave communication must be handled.
 In both two remaining cases, there are only game clients, which can be authenticated via standard Unisave authentication.

-You would typically choose the Dedicated Server setup if you want the Fusion server to have authority over the state of the game.
-And in this scenario, you want the Fusion server to talk to Unisave, triggering business logic events (e.g. player won race, grant them reward coins).
+You would typically choose the Dedicated Server setup if you want the Fusion Server to have authority over the state of the game.
+And in this scenario, you want the Fusion Server to talk to Unisave, triggering business logic events (e.g. player won race, grant them reward coins).

 This is the first scenario and we call this the Fusion Server Authentication scenario:

-But even when we secure this, we still have to make sure that when the Fusion server thinks a player won the race, the Fusion server needs to know that this player is who he says he is.
-And this is handled when the player connects to the Fusion server and the scenario is called the Fusion Player Authentication scenario:
+But even when we secure this, we still have to make sure that when the Fusion Server thinks a player won the race, the Fusion Server needs to know that this player is who he says he is.
+And this is handled when the player connects to the Fusion Server and the scenario is called the Fusion Player Authentication scenario:

 With both these mechanisms in place, we can have Unisave trust the PlayerWonRace